 In order to simplify the Partnership's obligations under the laws of several jurisdictions in which it conducts business, the Partnership's activities are conducted through a subsidiary operating partnership, Heritage Operating, L.P. (the "Operating Partnership").
 The Partnership and the Operating Partnership are collectively referred to in this report as "Heritage."
-Heritage sells propane and propane-related products to more than 650,000 active residential, commercial, industrial, and agricultural customers in 29 states.
-Heritage is also a wholesale propane supplier in the United States and in Canada, the latter through participation in MP Energy Partnership.
-MP Energy Partnership is a Canadian partnership, in which Heritage owns a 60% interest, engaged in lower-margin wholesale distribution and in supplying Heritage's northern U.S. locations.
-Heritage buys and sells financial instruments for its own account through its wholly owned subsidiary, Heritage Energy Resources, L.L.C. ("Resources").
+At November 30, 2002, the Operating Partnership sold propane and propane-related products to more than 600,000 active residential, commercial, industrial, and agricultural customers in 28 states.
+Heritage is also a wholesale propane supplier in the southwestern and southeastern United States and in Canada, the latter through participation in MP Energy Partnership.
+MP Energy Partnership is a Canadian partnership, in which Heritage owns a 60% interest, engaged in supplying Heritage's northern U.S. locations and lower-margin wholesale distribution.
+Heritage buys and sells financial instruments for its own account through its wholly owned subsidiary, Heritage Energy Resources L.L.C. ("Resources").